allyoushawn/mem_vae/README.md

 # Variational Paraphrasing with Memory Network

 The repository is the implementation of a paraphrasing model with memory network.
-The details is in the seciton of approach 2 in mem\_vae.pdf
+The details are in the seciton of approach 2 in mem\_vae.pdf

 It is based on the PyTorch implementation of [Controllable Paraphrase Generation with a Syntactic Exemplar](https://github.com/mingdachen/syntactic-template-generation)